 The first Baltic Sea Environment Fact Sheet on the cyanobacteria biomass was published in 2011.
-Just like the earlier Indicator Fact Sheet on a "Cyanobacteria bloom index", it concentrates on the open sea.
+Just like the earlier Indicator Fact Sheet "Cyanobacteria bloom index", it concentrates on the open sea.
 However, owing to the COMBINE strategy, also coastal stations are considered.
 The situation near the coast may be different from that in the open sea.
 Therefore, clusters of coastal stations have been kept apart from open sea stations if they were separated by a long distance (> 70 km).
-Such separated stations from the Latvian, Lithuanian and Polish coast did not meet the quality criteria of one sampling per month at least (cf. section "technical information", point 5) and are therefore neglected in this report.
-However, if coastal and open sea stations were close to each other (e.g. Gulf of Riga, Gdańsk Basin), differentiation between them is difficult.
-We combined the data from the coastal and open sea areas if the coastal stations were near to the central open sea stations (< 70 km).
+When the distances between the coastal and open sea stations were less than 70 km, the data were combined.

-Stations were pooled by sea area (Fig. 1) in order to get representative data.
+Stations were pooled by sea areas (Fig. 1) in order to get representative data.
 This pooling also included stations which are rarely sampled (in the Bornholm Basin and the southern parts of the Eastern Gotland Basin), but which are not specified in Fig.1.
-The data were treated as explained in the technical information below.
+The data were treated as explained in the "Technical information" below.
 The seasonal means of the total biomass of the nitrogen-fixing filamentous cyanobacteria in the summer period (June-August) are presented in Fig.1.
 In the Bothnian Sea, cyanobacteria blooms may extend up to October; therefore the season is defined in this area from June to October.
 Recently, blooms have extended to September and even later also in some other areas.
 In order to keep consistency with earlier reports, we still considered only the period from June to August.
 As shown in earlier fact sheets of the PEG, phytoplankton trends may be even opposite in the different sea areas (e.g. Jaanus et al. 2007).
 Therefore, separate diagrams for the most relevant sea areas were produced.

 In this BSEFS on Cyanobacteria biomass, only nitrogen-fixing species of the genera Aphanizomenon, Nodularia and Dolichospermum are considered, since these are the main genera that form blooms in the Baltic Sea.
 Specific information on these three cyanobacteria genera is shown in Fig. 2 and 3.
+Statistically significant temporal trends of variability of biomass of particular genera and their sum in the separate areas are presented in Tab.
+1 together with the mean biomasses for the period 1990-2019 (or the period with the longest continuous time series with gaps not longer than one year).

-In the Bothnian Bay, the cyanobacteria biomass, dominated mainly by Aphanizomenon, is usually low (monthly average $< 50 \,\mu\text{g/L}$ ) and the results are not presented in a separate figure.
+In the Bothnian Bay, the cyanobacteria biomass, dominated mainly by Aphanizomenon, is usually low (monthly average $< 50 \,\mu\text{g/L}$) and the results are not presented in a separate figure.

 In the Bothnian Sea, nitrogen-fixing cyanobacteria are more relevant than in the Bothnian Bay.
-In this region there is a tendency of earlier bloom start (cf. Kahru and Elmgren 2014), but moderate (150-200 $\mu$ g/L) cyanobacteria biomass is also found in autumn.
+In this region there is a tendency of earlier bloom start (cf. Kahru and Elmgren 2014), but moderate (150-200 μ g/L) cyanobacteria biomass is also found in autumn.
 Therefore we kept the period from June to October for this area.
 Starting with very low cyanobacteria biomass in the mid of the 1990s, biomass has increased more or less continuously (Andersson et al. 2015).
 Moreover, in contrast to earlier years, cyanobacterial blooms were also observed in the northern part of the Bothnian Sea (Lehtinen et al., 2019).
+Also the statistical analysis (see Metadata - Technical information - 6.
+Methodology of data manipulation) of the time series of data collected for this BSEFS indicates a significant upward trend in the biomass of diazotrophic cyanobacteria in the Bothnian Sea, which mainly concerns the genera Aphanizomenon and Dolichospermum (Tab.
+1).